PamCatten/hot-stuff/CONTRIBUTING.md

 # Contributing Guidelines

-The biggest ongoing priority with Hot Stuff is continuing to improve accessibility, including keeping it as easy as possible for contributers to make the features, bug-fixes, and other changes that will continue to improve user experience all around the world, without sacrificing code quality.
+The biggest ongoing priority with Hot Stuff is continuing to improve accessibility, including keeping it as easy as possible for contributers to make the changes that will continue to improve user experience all around the world, without sacrificing code quality.

 That being said, code quality remains an ever-present issue in keeping projects maintainable, so please follow the contributer guidelines so that Hot Stuff stays organized.

 ## Submitting issues
-As stated before, bug reports, feature requests, and questions are all welcome.
-Submit issues [here](https://github.com/PamCatten/hot-stuff-kotlin/issues).
+As always, bug reports, feature requests, and questions are all welcome.
+Issues can be submitted [here](https://github.com/PamCatten/hot-stuff-kotlin/issues).

 There are two main issue templates, one for **bug reports** and another for **feature requests**.
 Please use them!
 You're issue will be much easier to understand, and bugs easier to fix, if you follow the templates.
 If your issue doesn't fit into those, no worries, just use the generic template.